- Making Music

-Jacob E. Nyenhuis is lead author and editor of this sesquicentennal volume.
-The publication is a detailed record of the rich history of the college, including academics, athletics, social life, financials, architecture and much more.
-Preorder price is $99 plus shipping and handling through the Hope Geneva Bookstore.
-Preorders available soon.
+Jacob E. Nyenhuis is lead author and editor of This detailed record of 150 years of the rich history of the college, including academics, athletics, social life, financials, architecture and much more.

 - Seeds of Hope